ufs-community/ufs-srweather-app/docs/UsersGuide/source/ContainerQuickstart.rst

    cp /scratch1/NCEPDEV/nems/role.epic/containers/ubuntu20.04-intel-srwapp-develop.img .

+..
+COMMENT: Update path to container!

 Users may convert the container ``.img`` file to a writable sandbox.
 This step is required when running on Cheyenne but is optional on other systems:

 .. code-block:: console

    singularity build --sandbox ubuntu20.04-intel-srwapp ubuntu20.04-intel-srwapp-develop.img

+..
+COMMENT: Update name of container!

 When making a writable sandbox on Level 1 systems, the following warnings commonly appear and can be ignored: